iotaledger/tips/text/0001-protocol-messages/0001-protocol-messages.md

 #### Transaction

-Broadcasts the transaction trytes with a 5 trits to a byte encoding.
+The transaction trytes with a 5 trits to a byte encoding.
 Does not expect any message in return.
 The size remains dynamic to due to signature message compaction.

 | Order | Description      | Type                | Length (bytes)   |